-Figure 14 displays Swoopo's revenue as the valuation parameter α varies from 5% to 200% for three different values of k with n = 50, and b = 1.
+Figure 15 displays Swoopo's revenue as the valuation parameter $\alpha$ varies from 5% to 200% for three different values of k with n = 50 and b = 1.
 The results are natural; the more players that overvalue an item, the better for Swoopo.
 Unlike some of the other variations we have studied, the effects on the revenue are naturally bounded: if the maximum valuation of an item among all players is 2v, the expected revenue in this model will not exceed 2v.

-One can analyze ascending-price auctions similarly.
+Similar results hold for ascending-price auctions.